telink-semi/tl_platform_sdk/doc/telink_b91m_driver_sdk_Release_Note.md

 * **project**
     * The suffix of Debug file is uniformly revised to elf.
 * **rf**
-    * Modify the keyword nordic to private.
+    * Normalizes the private schema keyword name.
     * Modify the internal implementation of rf_set_rx_timeout.
     * Separate the rx settle time setting from the rf_start_srx function and use it as the rf_set_rx_settle_time function.
 * **audio**